 - An A1C equal to or above 6.5 percent is diagnostic for diabetes.

-Your doctor may want to reconfirm this test on another day.
-However, depending on the lab where you have your blood drawn, these numbers could vary anywhere from 0.1 to 0.2 percent.
+Your doctor may want to reconfirm the test results later.
+However, depending on the lab where you have your blood drawn, these numbers could vary by 0.1 to 0.2 percent.

-A fasting blood glucose test is taken after not eating or drinking for at least eight hours.
-It provides your fasting blood sugar level.
+A fasting blood glucose test will show your fasting blood sugar level.
+You’d have this test done after not eating or drinking for at least eight hours.

 A high level may require a second test a few days later to confirm the reading.
-If both tests show elevated levels of blood glucose, you may be diagnosed with prediabetes or diabetes.
+If both tests show elevated levels of blood glucose, your doctor may diagnose you with prediabetes or diabetes.